-PSHE is taught following the Cambridgeshire schemes of work, which includes Citizenship.
-We teach this on a two year cycle to ensure coverage of the curriculum requirements in our mixed age classes.
+PSHE is taught following the Cambridgeshire schemes of work, which includes.
+Citizenship.
+We teach this on a two-year cycle to ensure coverage of the curriculum requirements in our mixed age classes.
 PSHE covers friendship, keeping safe, managing finances and so on.
 The rolling programme can be found on our website.

-Sex and Relationship Education
+Relationship and Sex Education

 In school we aim to help children to learn to respect themselves and others and move safely from childhood, through adolescence and into adulthood.
-As part of this work, we deliver an ongoing programme of Sex and Relationships Education (SRE).
+As part of this work, we deliver an ongoing programme of Relationship and Sex Education (RSE).
 This programme begins as soon as the children arrive in school and continues until the end of secondary school.
-We are very aware that the SRE we deliver in school is only a small part of children's learning about their bodies emotions, relationships, sexuality, sexual health and themselves.
-It is intended that all pupils will attend these classes, but parents/ guardians have the right to withdraw their children from sex education lessons if they so wish.
+We are very aware that the RSE we deliver in school is only a small part of children's learning about their body's emotions, relationships, sexuality, sexual health, and themselves.
+It is intended that all pupils will attend these classes, but parents/guardians have the right to withdraw their children from sex education lessons if they so wish, please discuss this with the Headteacher.